Confirmation

 Structure:

-Second, students will attend a Spiritus retreat at Mount Tabor Retreat Center in Menasha and the Wisconsin Catholic Youth Rally.
+Students will also attend a Spiritus retreat at Mount Tabor Retreat Center in Menasha.
 If a student is unable to attend the retreat, they are responsible for attending another Spiritus retreat.

-Students will also participate in service to the parish, community, and/or larger world concerns.
-In order to be confirmed, students must complete 30 hours of service.
+Students are required by the archdiocese to participate in service to the parish, community, and/or larger world concerns.
+In order to be confirmed students must complete 30 hours of service.

 Finally, students will attend an orientation meeting with a parent, a sponsor meeting with a sponsor or parent, and an interview with Father Chuck.